-I am an Assistant Professor here in the Geography Program at West Virginia University’s Department of Geology and Geography.
+I am an Associate Professor here in the Geography Program at West Virginia University’s Department of Geology and Geography.
 A cultural anthropologist by training, I investigate the cultural and historical context of scientific practice.
 More specifically, I approach science as a cultural activity.
 Speleology (cave science and exploration) serves as a case study with which I examine a range of topics such as identity (Who are we?
 What brings us together?), place and emotion (How do places become meaningful?
 Why is it that we come to love some places more than others?), value (How do we come to value, beyond economic considerations, places that are hidden or not part of our everyday livelihoods?).
 Really, these questions are relevant well beyond caves, karst, and even bunkers, another site of research!

 Find out more on my research website